');

 About Plymouth, NC

-Plymouth is a small community in North Carolina with a population of 3,264 residents.
-The median household income is $30,462 per year, which is below the national average.
-The median age in Plymouth is 54.1 years.
+Plymouth is a small town located in North Carolina with a population of 3,264 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $30,462 per year, which is 59% below the national median of $75,149.
+The median age of 54.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Plymouth Ranks in North Carolina